aditya-mohan-mukhopadhyay/retail-store-analytics/README.md

 **Solution**

-They need proper reports and simpleinsights to understand their sales,customers, and product performancebetter.
+They need proper reports and simpleinsights to understand their sales,customers, and product performance better.